Kaimary/CKIF/README.md

-# Generate-and-Rank strategy for Sequence-to-Sequence Semantic Parsers
+# A Confidence-based Knowledge Integration Framework for Cross-DomainTable Question Answering

 ## Setup